- CSS / HTML

 - PHP & MySQL

 - Pay Per Click (PPC) / Google Ads

 I have been freelancing since November 2003, writing code and carrying out search engine promotion work for a range of small and medium sized companies, mainly in Sussex and London.
 Prior to my freelance career I was a senior web developer for a Brighton based web company for two years, and before that a web developer for an international recruitment company and several smaller clients.

 Google Ads and Microsoft Ads management

 I handle Google Ads (Adwords) and Microsoft (Bing) Ads Pay Per Click (PPC) advertising for a handful of clients.
 This involves: keyword research, writing adverts, split testing and tracking results, advising on landing page design, helping with Google Analytics setup, remarketing, setting up extensions to campaigns, and lots of other detail work and analysis.
-I’ve handled £500,000 annual spend in the past, currently at approx £240,000 across a few clients.
+I’ve handled £500,000 annual spend in the past.

 I can help companies with their Google Ads accounts on a review and advice basis, or with ongoing monthly work.

 Google Penalty Recovery